-This is one of the most common issues I see.
-Many thyroid sufferers, usually Hypothyroid (low), have been on traditional medication for years and haven’t seen a difference.
-You see, there are many ways to treat the thyroid beyond the synthetic medication, Synthroid.
+This is one of the most common issues we see.
+Many thyroid sufferers, usually of hypothyroidism (low), have taken traditional medication for years and have not seen a difference.
+There are many ways to treat hypothyroidism beyond synthetic drugs like Synthroid.

-Usually, a doctor gets a blood test for a hormone called TSH.
-This is a hormone from the pituitary gland that tells the thyroid what to do.
-If you have low thyroid hormone, the pituitary is supposed to increase the TSH (Thyroid Stimulating Hormone) to tell the thyroid to put out more hormone.
-Conversely, if thyroid hormone is high, the pituitary is supposed to decrease the TSH so the thyroid will be told to decrease it’s output.
-So, a higher TSH can mean lower thyroid and a lower TSH can mean a higher thyroid; it’s backwards.
+Usually, a doctor takes a blood test for a hormone called TSH.
+This hormone from the pituitary gland tells the thyroid what to do.
+If you have hypothyroidism, the pituitary should increase the TSH (Thyroid Stimulating Hormone) to tell the thyroid to put out more of the hormone.

 The problem is, it’s much more complicated than that.
-The thyroid puts out two main hormones, T3 and T4.
+The thyroid puts out two primary hormones, T3 and T4.
 T3 is the active hormone and does most of the work.
-T4 is just a storage molecule and the body needs to turn it into T3 to do the good work it does.
-So you want plenty of T3, the helpful one.
-To make it more complicated, there is the Total T3 and Total T4 and the amount free to do work, Free T3 and Free T4.
-Ultimately, we get the most help from Free T3.
+T4 is just a storage molecule, and the body needs to turn it into T3 to do the excellent work it does.

 Converting T4 into the helpful T3 is dependent on many cofactors, which are usually deficient.
-In addition, some things block this conversion.
-Chlorine, in water; Fluoride, in toothpaste and water; Bromine, in baked products and hot tubs are all common inhibitors of the conversion.
-In fact, these can make the good T3 turn back into T4 for storage.
-This can be tested by testing a Reverse T3.
-If this is elevated, these toxins must be decreased or eliminated, deficiencies must be fixed and sometimes these patients need extra T3.
-This can be done by using Liothyronine (Cytomel), the synthetic T3, or by using Natural Thyroid Hormone, which has T3 and T4 together.
-Personally, I prefer the Natural Thyroid Hormone, which has both hormones and is cheaper.
+Also, some things block this conversion.
+Chlorine in water, Fluoride in toothpaste and water, Bromine in baked goods, and hot tubs are all common inhibitors of the transformation.
+These can make the good T3 turn back into T4 for storage.